ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 > SAML 2.0 (but not SAML 1.x) defines a kind of NameID called a "persistent" identifier that every SP receives for the IdP users.
 > This part will teach you how to release the "persistent" identifiers with a database (Stored Mode) or without it (Computed Mode).
 >
-> By default, a transient NameID will be released to Service Providers.
+> By default, a transient NameID will be released to Service Providers if the persistent one is not requested.

 #### Computed mode - Default & Recommended